x4dqn/Open3Dmap/README.md

 - iOS version and cross-device consistency tooling

 **2. Cloud Processing & Metadata**
-- 🔄 User authentication and login system (in development)
+- ✅ User authentication and login system
 - 🔄 Web-based scan upload and management (in development)
 - A fast, mobile-optimized reconstruction pipeline using 3D Gaussian splatting, built for ease of use, contributor feedback, and civic-scale mapping
 - Scan quality validation (coverage, density, drift)